jnozzi/cocoadev.com/SiteContent/General/Xcode.markdown

 Xcode is primarily built around using Objective-C, although it also includes first-class support for C, C++, and Objective-C++.
 You can also use it to edit source files in numerous other languages, including Java, Python, and Ruby, and non-source files such as plists and xibs.

-Many older books were written for Xcode 3 and the accompanying but separate [[InterfaceBuilder]] application.
+Many older books were written for Xcode 3 and the accompanying but separate General/InterfaceBuilder application.
 You should not attempt to use these with Xcode 4, no matter how good anyone tells you such a book was.
 The differences are too great.

 == Key features ==

 * Toolchain for turning source code into OS X or iOS apps
-* [[InterfaceBuilder]] for graphically designing graphical user interfaces
+* General/InterfaceBuilder for graphically designing graphical user interfaces
 * Integrated debugging environment
-* [[Instruments]] for profiling of usage of memory, processor(s), long-term storage, and more
+* General/Instruments for profiling of usage of memory, processor(s), long-term storage, and more

 == Workflow optimization ==